katalyst/tables/README.md

 ```

 Note: because the row builder gets called to generate the header row, you may need to guard calls that access the
-collection instance directly as shown in the previous example.
+`person` directly as shown in the previous example.
 You could also check whether `person` is present.

 #### Headers

 `table_builder` will automatically generate a header row for you by calling your block with no object.
 During this
-iteration, `row.header?` is true,
-`row.body?` is false, and the object is nil.
+iteration, `row.header?` is true, `row.body?` is false, and the object (`person`) is nil.

 All cells generated in the table header iteration will automatically be header cells, but you can also make header cells
-in your body rows by passing
-`heading: true` when you generate the cell.
+in your body rows by passing `heading: true` when you generate the cell.

 ```erb
 <%= row.cell :id, heading: true %>